murchandamus/bips/bip-update-process.md

   year and its Author does not assert that they are still working on it when contacted.
 - Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience.
-- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository, except to determine whether a BIP is in active use for the move into or out of the Active status.
+- Tracking of adoption, acceptance, and community consensus is out of scope for the BIP repository, except to determine whether a BIP is in active use for the move into or out of the Active status.
 - "Other Implementations" sections are discouraged.[^OtherImplementations]
 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling